eclipse-zenoh/zenoh-pico/docs/api.rst

 Represents a Zenoh Advanced Publisher entity.

-In addition to publishing the data, it also maintains the storage, allowing matching subscribers to retrive missed samples.
+In addition to publishing the data, it also maintains the storage, allowing matching subscribers to retrieve missed samples.

 Types
 -----